pgrit/MisForCorrelatedBidir/README.md

 ## Creating figures

-The figures where generated with [figuregen](https://github.com/Mira-13/figure-gen) version 0.7.1.
+The figures were generated with [figuregen](https://github.com/Mira-13/figure-gen) version 0.7.1.
 You can install that exact version via pip:

 ```
 python -m pip install figuregen==0.7.1